Top 7 Quiet Exhaust Fans For Your Garage

 All of the specific fan manufacturers have taken care to ensure that the fan you will buy has a long lifespan.
 All fans in the selection have been made of materials that vary from Aluminum, Stainless Steel, Galvanized Steel, and plastic.
 None of these materials rusts easily, and the weakest of them is the galvanized steel.
 The galvanizing might work off over time, leaving only the steel that is prone to rust.
 However, this process might take from months to years to lay the steel barren.

-Displacement in (CFM) is a metric whereby the displacement or movement of air is measured.
+Airflow rate (CFM) is a metric whereby the displacement or movement of air is measured.
 For instance, if we have a garage with measurements 20′ length with a width of 20′ and a height of 10′ (20X20X10=4000 Cub ft), We need to replace the total air volume in the garage every half an hour, so the total volume has to be displaced two times in an hour.
 Therefore we multiply the total volume of the garage by 2 (4000 X 2 =8000 Cub ft) of air that must be circulated in an hour.
 By dividing the 8000 Cub Ft by 60 min (8000/60 = 133 CFM) So for your garage, you will need a Fan with a CFM = 133 to circulate the air every half hour.

 Here is a great guide to finding the right CFM for the fan for your garage: Garage exhaust fan size guide.